SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/5-Validation and Testing.md

 ### Test the Backend

 As explained in the [Setup and Deploy](https://github.com/SAP-samples/btp-cap-genai-semantic-search/blob/main/docs/tutorial/2-Setup%20and%20Deploy.md) section, after configuring the UAA details from the Service Key of the `genai-semantic-search-sample-uaa` instance, you can test the backend by sending requests.
+Use as reference: `api/test/requests.sample.http`

 #### Start the Application